 Growing up in rural Western NY where the average income was less than $40k a year was a great place to start my life.
 In this beautiful country of backroads and family farms, a BMW 3-series turns head.
 Here, a 7-series won’t get a second glance.
 Going to college isn’t a given back there, and those that do often end up leaving to pursue opportunities elsewhere.
-If you’ve wondered at all why Trump won, I can give you some good perspective….but that’s a post for another day.

 By contrast, Texas is a veritable sea of comparison!
 Looks seem to be everything and the parade of big homes and expensive cars never end.
 You can be an up and coming manager with a 6-figure salary, slightly used car, and decent home and still feel like a failure as soon as you step out the door.
 The bar is set so high that it can feel like a constant struggle just trying to keep up.